$2,000 Personal Loans. No hard credit check. Fast approval.

 Two types exist.
 Secured loans need collateral - your car, your home.
 Lower rates because the lender can take something if you stop paying.
 Unsecured loans need no collateral.
 Easier to get, but rates run higher.
 And watch out: variable-rate unsecured loans can hike your monthly payment without warning.

-Before you sign any $2,000 financing, nail down two numbers.
+Before you sign any $2,000 loan, nail down two numbers.
 APR is the real cost - interest plus all fees.
 Loan term sets your monthly payment.
 A longer term gives you a lower payment but costs more interest over time.
 A shorter term gets rid of the debt faster and costs less overall.
 That's just how the math works.

 Miss one payment?
 Your credit score can drop 50 to 100 points.
 Plus late fees: $25 to $50 or more.
 FICO says payment history is 35% of your score - the single biggest chunk.
 So borrow only what you can actually repay.
 Build a plan before you accept any offer.